-In which we share advice on writing, from tips on technique to news for writers.
+In which we share advice and ideas about writing, from tips on technique and practical aspects, to the experiences of other writers.
 (As always, take all offered writing advice with a pinch of salt.
 It’s often more important to understand why a writing convention exists than it is to actually follow it.)

 Here’s Richard Smyth with some thoughts on writing in the first person.
 Richard’s new novel, Wild Ink, is out now.

 ‘Who is the third who walks always beside you?

 When I count, there are only you and I together

 But when I look ahead up the white road